chobitsfan/imu_bmi270_ros2/README.md

 A WIP.
 Updates
+- added using calibration factors (bias, scale and misalignment) and a corresponding launch file
 - fifo header mode works but no SensorTime frames (current bmi270_fifo_node)
 - SensorTime are obtained but without IMU data being published (bmi270_fifo_node_SensorTime_no_imudata.cpp, this has been tested but not included in the CMakeLists)
 -